 A camera full of memories, no idea what to do with them

 Last year I took a trip to Japan.
 Two weeks across Tokyo, Kyoto, Osaka.
 I shot everything.
 Random food we ate, towers, and bars we drank too much at.
-By the time I flew home I had hundreds of clips and photos sitting on my camera roll.
+By the time I flew home, I had hundreds of clips and photos sitting on my camera roll.

-So I opened a video editor.
+So, I opened a traditional video editor.

-I've built software my whole career.
-I'm comfortable learning new tools.
-But video editing hit different.
 The timeline alone was overwhelming.
-Layers, keyframes, transitions, audio tracks, color grading, and I hadn't even started editing yet.
-I was still trying to figure out how to import my files.
+Layers, keyframes, transitions, audio tracks, color grading—and I hadn't even started editing yet.
+I was still trying to figure out how to import my files without the app crashing.

 Not click-drag-trim-split-keyframe.
-Just describe it.
+Just describe it in plain English.

 "Take these clips from the shrine visit, put them together with some calm music, make it feel peaceful.
 Use that shot of the torii gate as the opener."

 We don't write code by toggling bits in memory anymore.
 We don't design graphics by placing individual pixels.
-Why are we still editing video by manually placing clips on a timeline frame by frame?
+Why are we still editing video by manually placing clips on a timeline frame-by-frame?

 I'm a developer.
 When a tool doesn't exist and the idea won't leave you alone, you build it.